brunobrown/logging-discord/docs/languages/index.md

 ){ width='350px' .center }

 # Logging Discord
-This project was created with the purpose of sending the entire traceback or a portion of it along with an error message to Discord if necessary.
+`Logging Discord` is a tool that streamlines error message logging to a Discord channel.
+It enables the sending of tracebacks and custom specific information messages.

 ## How to Install the Package?
 ```bash